MathHubInfo/Legacy-planetary/sites/all/libraries/jobad/README.md

 # JOBAD

+Current Version: 3.2.1

-Current Version: 3.1.6
+Current Stable Version: 3.2.0

-This is the stable branch.
+Stable Branch.

 JOBAD (JavaScript API for OMDoc-based Active Documents) is a javascript framework which makes it easy to create interactive web pages.